codemod-com/interview/README.md

 Display that number with the last request processing time in milliseconds.

-Use the `authenticate` mocked method to similate the server request.
+Use the `authenticate` mocked method to simulate the server request.

 Use the `getNumberOfTasks` mocked method to get the number of tasks.